pipelinelabo/datalaiq-wiki/gui/persistent/persistent.md

 # Persistent Searches

-Gravwell users may wish to [send long-running searches to the background or save search results](#!gui/queries/queries.md), or [schedule searches](#!scripting/scheduledsearch.md) to run periodically.
+DatalaiQ users may wish to [send long-running searches to the background or save search results](#!gui/queries/queries.md), or [schedule searches](#!scripting/scheduledsearch.md) to run periodically.
 To review the search results at a later time, use the *Persistent Searches* page, found in the Searches section of the main menu:

 ![](persistent-menu.png)